Talking About Cancer

 Figures from the Office of National Statistics turned up a surprising fact at the start of 2019: as long as their cancer is caught early, men with prostate cancer live longer than the general population.
 This is possibly because, in addition to the relative ease of treating a cancer caught in the initial stages, an early diagnosis may lead to men prioritising their health in general.
 However, the outlook is not so good for men diagnosed after their disease has spread.

-It is because advanced prostate cancer is responsible for the overwhelming majority of deaths from the disease, and because treatments are so limited, that PCRC focuses on it.
+It is because advanced prostate cancer is responsible for the overwhelming majority of deaths from the disease, and because treatments are so limited, that PCR’s focus is on this stage.